TritonDataCenter/rfd/rfd/0058/README.md

 being migrated.
 At first glance, it may seem that the `do_not_inventory` member would tell the agents to leave the NIC alone.
-However, it cannot be used in this capacity, because there is some latency from the point time when we set `do_not_inventory`in the store, and the poin in time when net-agent updates its view of the world via a `sendFullSample()` call.
+However, it cannot be used in this capacity, because there is some latency from the point time when we set `do_not_inventory` in the store, and the point in time when net-agent updates its view of the world via a `sendFullSample()` call.
 It is during this window, that net-agent can change/destroy a NIC that does not belong to it, specifically if it begins its reap-routine in this window.

 ## Improving Net Agent